-An erotic madness swirls throughout; while the novel is arguably a glory to macho sex—possible sexual assault as prelude to love, jackhammers and high-rises as phallic symbols—the movie has something authentic added to the mix: the heat of a red hot real-life affair between Gary Cooper and Patricia Neal.
-(Said Vidor: “I remember the day we drove up to Fresno to do our location shooting.
+An erotic madness swirls throughout.
+While the novel’s arguably a glory to macho sex—jackhammers and high-rises as phallic symbols, possible sexual assault as prelude to love—the movie has something authentic added to the mix: the heat of a red hot real-life affair between Gary Cooper and Patricia Neal.
+Said Vidor: “I remember the day we drove up to Fresno to do our location shooting.
 We met Neal there that night.
-It was the first time [Neal and Cooper] had met.
+It was the first time [Neal and Coop] had met.
 They went for each other right away.
-After dinner we never saw the two of them again except when we were shooting.”)
-Countless other movies have dealt with submission to the penis in much the same way—the heroine first pounding on or clawing at what she surrenders to—but here Neal’s pent-up desires must first be stoked by swacking Cooper’s face with a riding whip, urging him on to sexual conquest.
-(Though Rand herself said that “If it’s rape—it’s rape by engraved invitation.”)
-Lifted straight from the book, these scenes don’t have the impassioned danger that Neal and Cooper bring to them.
-Coop’s stoic impassivity and Neal’s arched, caustic instability comically implode; while they’re combusting with lust—“I’ll do anything to get away from you,” she says while collapsing in his arms—we laugh at the high of the unintended camp.
-The book lacks the mocking merriment that the movie hopelessly flaunts: Neal’s Dominique is like a feminist hustler seeking rough trade; she can’t experience sex, much less love, without pain—she’s the personification of her s & m name.
-Neal’s accent, born out of Kentucky and nourished by Tennessee, suggests an imposing Tallulah, without the extension of satiric drawl, and she’s far more attractive to look at.
-Her hot ice demeanor is super charged—she’s a vaporous defiant whose game-playing dare is so strongly catalytic that Coop’s Roark is compelled to conquer.
-In her hoot couture modulation that she sometimes relied on as acting, Neal’s a pressure cooker—when she emotes, it’s as if she’s edged-out on one of those grass-induced paranoiac highs during which the mind and heart race while the face and outer body remain chicly unrattled.
-Rand wanted Garbo, who was briefly interested; others considered were Bette Davis (over Rand’s dead body), Ida Lupino, Jennifer Jones and Barbara Stanwyck, who originally brought the book to the attention of Warner Bros.
+After dinner we never saw the two of them again except when we were shooting.”
+Countless other movies have dealt with submission in the same way—the heroine first pounding on or clawing at what she surrenders to—but here Neal’s pent-up desires must first be stoked by swacking Coop’s face with a riding crop, urging him on to conquest.
+(Said Ayn: “If it’s rape—it’s rape by engraved invitation.”)
+Lifted from the book, these scenes don’t have the impassioned danger Neal and Coop bring to them.
+Coop’s stoic impassivity and Neal’s arched, caustic instability comically implode; while they’re combusting with lust—“I’ll do anything to get away from you,” she says collapsing in his arms—we laugh at the high of unavoidable camp, aided and abetted by Max Steiner’s effluence.
+The book lacks the mocking merriment the movie flaunts: Neal’s Dominique is like a feminist hustler seeking rough trade; she can’t experience sex, much less love, without pain—she’s the personification of her s & m name.
+Neal’s accent, born in Kentucky and nourished in Tennessee, evokes an imposing Tallulah, without the extension of satiric drawl, and she’s far more attractive to look at.
+Her demeanor is super charged—a defiant whose game-playing is so strongly catalytic it riles Coop’s Roark to conquer.
+In hoot couture-like modulation she sometimes relied on as acting, Neal’s a chic pressure cooker—when emoting, she’s edgy as if on a head trip during which mind and heart race while the face and outer body remain unrattled.
+Ayn wanted Garbo, who was briefly interested; others considered were Bette Davis (over Ayn’s dead body), Ida Lupino, Jennifer Jones and Barbara Stanwyck, who originally brought the book to the attention of Warner Bros.

-Rand’s first and only choice to play Roark, Cooper wasn’t much of an actor, yet his granite stolidness was and still is appealing because it seems indestructible; there’s no way he’d let us down us in the moral crunch.
-Seldom believable in anything he played because his monotone and inflexible face never had any depth, he managed to move audiences anyway.
-It’s his pure Americanness that’s his reel virtue; he’s the independent, sturdy God-like WASP who reassures audiences against corruption.
+Ayn’s only choice to play Roark, Coop wasn’t much of an actor, yet his granite stolidness was and still is appealing because it seems indestructible; there’s no way he’d let us down us in the moral crunch.
+Seldom believable in anything he played because of his monotone and inflexible face, he managed to move audiences anyway.
+It’s his pure Americanness as reel virtue; he’s the independent, sturdy God-like WASP who reassures audiences against corruption.
 (Clark Gable coveted the role: could he have achieved this sort of unassailability?)
-Defending himself in The Fountainhead—having deliberated dynamited a housing project he designed after it was changed to meet mediocrity’s demands—Coop’s the pinnacle of the stalwart, resolutely honing in on the blessings of the “creator” and the evils of the “parasite.”
-Even if Cooper admitted that he didn’t quite understand the full meaning of Roark’s defense/speech, it’s still persuasive more than sixty years after the novel first appeared.
+Defending himself in The Fountainhead—having deliberated dynamited a housing project he designed after it was changed to meet mediocrity’s demands—Coop’s the pinnacle of the stalwart, resolutely honing in on the blessings of the “creator” and the evils of the “parasite,” even if he admitted not fully getting the meaning of Roark’s defense.

 While Cliffton Webb was the author’s initial selection, Robert Douglas is incomparably snakey as Ellsworth M. Toohey, the “impractical intellectual” architecture critic for the yellow-streaked N.Y.
 Banner.
-The character is modelled after general columnist Heywood Broun, the Atlantic Monthly’s architectural critic Lewis Mumford, and The New Yorker’s Clifton Fadiman.
-The ultimate bourgeois, with cigarette in filtered holder, penciled mustache, receding hair, Douglas’s Toohey, out to destroy originality that endangers the mainlining of the mediocre, is the emblem of those wanting to control all others and rule the world in their own image.
-We’ve had the snobs-leeches before and since—George Sanders won an Oscar for his “Ratsputin” DeWitt in All About Eve—yet none incarnate the calculated viciousness we know exists in many of them in quite the way Douglas does.
+The character is modelled after general columnist Heywood Broun, The Atlantic Monthly’s architectural critic Lewis Mumford, and The New Yorker’s Clifton Fadiman.
+The ultimate bourgeois, with cigarette in filtered holder, penciled mustache, receding hair, Douglas’s Toohey, out to destroy originality endangering the mainlining of the mediocre, is the emblem of those wanting to control all others and rule the world in their own image.
+We’ve had the snobs-leeches before and since—George Sanders won an Oscar for his “Ratsputin” DeWitt in All About Eve—yet none incarnate the calculated viciousness in quite the way Douglas does.

 Text COPYRIGHT © 1997 RALPH BENNER All Rights Reserved.